 What’s your favourite Aston Martin?
 Tell me in the comments.

 * Who didn’t have the Corgi James Bond DB5 model car with the rotating number plates, the pop-out machine guns, the rising bulletproof shield, and, best of all, the ejector seat?!
-(You can still get them) I certainly did, and so did most of my friends!
+(Corgi were still selling them a year ago) I certainly did, and so did most of my friends!
 But I also had a schoolboy encounter with the real thing; the original James Bond DB5.
 The anecdote is in the London Film Museum post.

 ** There’s a nice little documentary covering the key cars of the David Brown era.